Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 let isAuth: Bool? = await context.getTyped(.isAuthenticated)

-Set a string for a bool key, and the compiler refuses to compile.
-No runtime validation needed.
+Set a string for a bool key, and the compiler refuses to build.
+No runtime checks needed.

-Python AI frameworks need cloud APIs or勉强 run locally.
-Swift integrates with Apple’s on-device AI stack:
+Python AI frameworks depend on cloud APIs or barely function locally.
+Swift talks to Apple’s on-device AI stack directly:

 // Uses Apple Neural Engine via Foundation Models when available